Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof strategy: The Fontaine--Schoof classification strategy

 \begin{proposition} Let $R$ be a Dedekind domain with field of fractions $K$ of characteristic zero.
 Let $G$ be a finite flat group scheme over $K$ and suppose $G$ has a prolongation to $R$.
 Then: \begin{enumerate} \item The group scheme $G$ admits prolongations $G^+$ and $G^-$ to $R$ that are respectively a maximum and a minimum for the partial order $\geq$; \item Any automorphism of $G$ extends uniquely to $G^+$ and $G^-$. \end{enumerate} \end{proposition} \begin{remark} Raynaud \cite{Raynaud_type_p} proves this result only under the assumption that $R$ is a discrete valuation ring.
 The generalisation stated above is straightforward, but we provide a proof for lack of a suitable reference. \end{remark} \begin{proof} Write $G=\mathrm{Spec}(A)$ where $A$ is an Hopf algebra over $K$.
-Since $A$ is contained in a commutative finite dimensional algebra over $K$, the integral closure $A_R$ of $R$ in $A$ is an $R$-order by \cite[Thm.
+Since $A$ is a separable commutative finite dimensional algebra over $K$, the integral closure $A_R$ of $R$ in $A$ is an $R$-order by \cite[Thm.
 10.3]{Reiner_book_1975}.
 By assumption on the existence of a prolongation of $G$ to $R$, there exists at least one Hopf $R$-order in $A$, and every such order $\mathcal{O}$ is contained in $A_R$.
 We denote by $[A_R:\mathcal{O}]$ the index module of $\mathcal{O}$ in $A_R$.
 It is an integral ideal of $R$ by \cite[Prop.
 1 (ii), pg.
 10]{Frohlich}.

 We now prove (i).
 Let $A_0$ be a Hopf $R$-order of $A$ whose index $[A_R:A_0]$ is minimal in the divisibility relations among integral ideals of $R$.
-Then every other Hopf $R$-order $\mathcal{O}\subseteq A$ is contained in $A_0$, since otherwise the product $A_0\cdot \mathcal{O} \subseteq A$ would be a Hopf order with smaller index in $A_R$ by \cite[Prop.
+Then every other Hopf $R$-order $\mathcal{O}\subseteq A$ is contained in $A_0$, since otherwise the $R$-algebra generated by $A_0$ and $\mathcal{O}$ would be a Hopf order (see the argument in \cite[Prop.
+4.1.1]{Tate_FLT}) with smaller index in $A_R$ by \cite[Prop.
 1, pg.
 10]{Frohlich}.
 The group scheme $\mathrm{Spec}(A_0)$ is then the sought maximal extension.
 The statement for the minimal extension follows from Cartier duality.

 To prove (ii) notice that every automorphism $\alpha$ of $G$ is induced by a Hopf-algebra automorphism $\varphi \in \mathrm{Aut}(A)$.
 The automorphism $\varphi$ restricts to an automorphism of the maximal Hopf $R$-order $A_0$ of $A$, since $\varphi(A_0)$ and $\varphi^{-1}(A_0)$ must both be Hopf $R$-orders, hence contained in $A_0$.
 We deduce that $\alpha$ extends to an automorphism of $G^+$ and the analogous statement for $G^-$ follows from Cartier duality.
 The uniqueness of the extension follows from flatness, see Proposition \ref{prop:unique_extension_of_homs}. \end{proof}